Hendrix-CS/csci151/labs/javafx.md

 The `DemoController` class
 coordinates between the events collected in the `Pane` view and the `Ball` model.

+In the src folder, create a file called `module-info.java`.
+Add this code into that file.

+    module AnimationDemo {
+        requires javafx.fxml;
+        requires javafx.controls;
+        exports demo;
+        opens demo;
+    }

 Run the GUI to see 5 balls drawn and move on the pane with random directions and speeds.
 When you select a ball, it will change color to red and stop moving.
 You can drag the ball to a new location.
 When you drop the ball, it will turn blue and